 Nice is a very walkable city.
 The vast majority of these places you will not need a car to get to, just your own two feet!

 If you do want transport within the city, there is the bus system, the trams, taxis, and Uber.
 I would not recommend renting a car to get around Nice.

 Nice Travel Essentials

 Sandals: You’ll definitely need good footwear for exploring the city.
-These sandals are my absolute favorite summer footwear – they are cushy and supportive and feel fantastic straight out of the box.
+These sandals are my absolute favorite summer footwear – they are cushy and supportive and feel fantastic straight out of the box (I wear the “gold cork” option).
 I have struggled hardcore finding good sandals to wear on trips when I’m walking a lot, and these are THE best, by a long shot!

 Sneakers: Alternatively, if its chilly or you would rather wear sneakers, I have loved these white, faux leather sneakers.
 Again, they are super cushy and keep my feet happy during long days walking around.
 I wouldn’t wear these on vacation straight out of the box, though – give them a couple weeks to break in, and then you’ll be golden!

 Purse: A crossbody purse is essential for travel.
 I always travel with this purse (and keep it zipped and in front of my body to prevent pickpocketing).